|

 each one walled on both sides by a jumble of featureless mud brick

-and wood.
-Whilst Legolas kept watch, Gimli examined the walls
+and wood and, whilst Legolas kept watch, Gimli examined them in

-in some detail, lightly tapping them, every few inches, with the
+some detail, lightly tapping the walls, every few inches, with

 "Anything?" asked Legolas.